 Malpac Holdings Berhad ("Malpac") started as a stock broking firm in 1976 under the name of Chew & Teo.
 The Company was listed on the Main Market of Bursa Malaysia on 12 December 1990 with an authorized capital of RM50 million and a paid up of RM25 million.
 In September 1995, the Company increased its authorized capital to RM200 million and paid up to RM62.5 million.
 In 1996, the paid-up capital was further increased to RM75 million.
-The Company is an investment holding that owns investments such as properties and shares for long term investment and derives investment income.
+In 2001, the stockbroking business was disposed of and the Company subsequently acquired two (2) parcels of oil palm plantation and palm oil mill.
+The Company is an investment holding that owns investments such as properties and shares for long term investment and earns investment income.